SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Restoring to an older application version

-Users can restore previous versions of an application from an archive.
+Users can restore previous versions of an application from an archive:

+1. Open the application by clicking on it.
-Click **Edit** in the menu icon on the desired application and switch to the "Archives" tab.
+2. Switch to the "Archives" tab.

-Open the context menu for the desired version and select **Set as active** to make it the active version.
+3. Open the context menu for the desired version and select **Set as active** to make it the active version.

-Click **Remove** to remove the version from the archive.
+4. Click **Remove** to remove the version from the archive.

 >**Info**: The "Archive" tab is not available for subscribed applications, as only the owner of the application can perform this action.